-Upon receiving the product, check to ensure all items are accounted for by referencing the delivery receipt or bill of lading.
-Inspect each crate or carton for shipping damage before accepting delivery.
-Alert the carrier of any damage detected.
-The customer will make a notation of damage (or shortage of items) on the delivery receipt and all copies of the bill of lading which is countersigned by the delivering carrier.
-If damaged, immediately contact your Greenheck Representative.
+Upon receiving the product, check to make sure all items are accounted for by referencing the bill of lading to ensure all items were received.
+Inspect each crate for shipping damage before accepting delivery.
+Notify the carrier if any damage is noticed.
+The carrier will make notification on the delivery receipt acknowledging any damage to the product.
+All damage should be noted on all the copies of the bill of lading which is countersigned by the delivering carrier.
+A Carrier Inspection Report should be filled out by the carrier upon arrival and reported to the Traffic Department.
+If damaged upon arrival, file claim with carrier.
 Any physical damage to the unit after acceptance is not the responsibility of manufacturer.